Shaun White wins 3rd Olympic gold in contest for the ages

 It means everything because of the journey that essentially began Feb.
 12, 2014 – the day after an overwrought, frenzied trip to the Sochi Games ended in a fourth-place finish that left many people, including White himself, wondering if he wanted to do this anymore.

-He decided `Yes,’ and changed up everything – coach, sponsors, PR – put his guitar-playing career on hold at around the time one of the band members sued him for sexual harassment (a suit that has since been settled ) and tried to rediscover a love for his sport that had gone lacking.
+He decided `Yes,’ and changed up everything – coach, sponsors, PR.
+He put his guitar-playing career on hold at around the time one of the band members sued him for sexual harassment (The suit has since been settled, and when asked about it Wednesday night, he called it ”gossip” and said ”I’m proud of who I am.”) and tried to rediscover a love for his sport that had gone lacking.

 He found it, and was revving up the tricks to get him back to the top, when he bashed his face on the side of the halfpipe during a training run in New Zealand .
 He still has stitches in his tongue from the accident.

-`’He ripped his face in half, more or less, and you can still see the scars,” said White’s coach, JJ Thomas. ”And I don’t know if anyone else in this world has the mental strength to overcome that fear and lay it down on the world stage.
-It’s amazing.
-He’s legendary.”
+`’He ripped his face in half, more or less, and you can still see the scars,” said White’s coach, JJ Thomas. ”And I don’t know if anyone else in this world has the mental strength to overcome that fear and lay it down on the world stage.”

-The debate is now on about where, exactly, White stands in the pantheon of Olympic stars, or sports stars in general.
+The debate is now on about where White, now 31, stands in the pantheon of Olympic stars, or sports stars in general.

 Even with the tantalizing prospect of him heading to the Summer side for skateboarding’s debut in 2020 , then possibly returning to Winter in 2022, he’ll never match the nine gold medals Usain Bolt collected, the 28 overall amassed by Michael Phelps or the 13 that cross-country skier Ole Einar Bjoerndalen of Norway has won.